Codeception/AspectMock/docs/Test.md

 ## Test::spec

-If you follow TDD/BDD practice and you want to write a test for the class which is not defined yet, you can stub it with `spec` method and write a test with it.
+If you follow TDD/BDD practices a test should be written before the class is defined.
+If you would call undefined class in a test, a fatal error will be triggered.
+Instead you can use `test::spec` method that will create a proxy for an undefined class.

 ``` php
 <?php